 This perennial dies back to below ground level each year in autumn, then fresh new growth appears again in spring.

-Position: full sun
+Position: full sun or partial shade

-Soil: fertile, well-drained soil
+Soil: moderately fertile, well-drained, slightly acid, sandy soil

-Rate of growth: average
+Rate of growth: fast-growing

-Flowering period: May to October
+Flowering period: June to July and September

 Hardiness: fully hardy

 This dwarf lupin produces densely packed spires of red, pea-like flowers in June and July above clumps of attractively lobed, mid-green leaves.
 Perfect towards the front of a sunny border and amongst other perrenials, promptly remove fading flower heads to promote a second flush of flowers in September.

 Garden care: Deadhead the faded blooms to encourage a second flush of flowers.
 In autumn cover the crown of the plant to protect against frost damage.

 Pets: TOXIC if eaten; Humans: Harmful if eaten